Lawyer for ex-Atlanta cop accused of murder claims DA’s office tried to ‘uncover’ those who donated to client

 Noah Pines, one of Garrett Rolfe’s attorneys, has already requested that Paul Howard, the prosecutor, be recused

-A lawyer for the ex-Atlanta police officer who fatally shot Rayshard Brooks criticized the Fulton District Attorney on Thursday for trying to obtain a search warrant that he said would provide details of Americans who donated to his client during an online fundraiser.
+A lawyer for the ex-Atlanta police officer accused of fatally shooting Rayshard Brooks criticized the Fulton County district attorney Thursday for trying to obtain a search warrant that he said would provide details on Americans who donated to his client during an online fundraiser.

-Noah Pines, one of Garrett Rolfe’s attorneys, has already requested that Paul Howard, the prosecutor, be recused from the case due to his public statements about the shooting, the Atlanta Journal-Constitution reported.
+Noah Pines, one of former Officer Garrett Rolfe’s attorneys, has already requested that Paul Howard, the prosecutor, recuse himself from the case due to his public statements about the shooting, the Atlanta Journal-Constitution reported.

 TUCKER CARLSON WEIGHS IN ON CASE

-The paper reported that a judge denied the warrant due to a lack of “probable cause.”
+A judge denied the warrant due to a lack of “probable cause,” the newspaper reported.

 Prosecutors hoped to learn about the origins of the online fundraiser and what happened to the money that was collected, the paper said.
-The paper, citing an official from the district attorney’s office, reported that prosecutors wanted to determine if there was any evidence to support a bail-jumping charge.
+Prosecutors hoped to determine if there was any evidence to support a bail-jumping charge, the paper reported, citing an official from the district attorney’s office.

 Pines told the paper that Howard “sought to uncover the private information of Americans who donated to Garrett Rolfe’s defense because they believed in his innocence.”